 Within International House, Metcalf Interns have the unique opportunity to assist with various aspects of the Global Voices Performing Arts & Lecture Series including program coordination, public relations and marketing and providing logistical support to International House.
 Learn more about the Metcalf Internship program.

 Global Voices Metcalf Interns

-Isabel is a second-year student hailing from Austin Texas, though her family originates in Malaga, Spain.
+Isabel is a third-year student hailing from Austin, Texas, though her family originates in Malaga, Spain.
 Isabel is an Economics/Creative Writing double major.
-This summer, she will be staying in Chicago to work as a research assistant at the Booth and Harris schools.
+She is a Special Events Manager for the Global Voices Program.

 “Working at International House has given me the opportunity to interact and work closely people from many different professional and cultural backgrounds.
 This kind of experience is invaluable and difficult to find at other internship opportunities.
 On a more personal note, I feel as though I have tangibly contributed to the residential community here at International House by engaging residents and community members through social media and events.
 I love when more residents come together and enjoy our programming."